-You may be eligible for the Worker Retraining Program if you are in one of the following categories:
+You may be eligible for the Worker Retraining program if you are a Washington state resident AND in at least one of the following categories:

 - You are currently receiving or are eligible to receive unemployment benefits.